iboard/conjects/README.md

 ## Usage

-See `spec/examples` to figure out how you can use this gem.
+See `spec/examples` and `spec/integration` to figure out how you can use this gem.

 ## TDD